microsoft/xlang/docs/XSPEC03 - Platform Abstraction Layer.md

 ## Abstract

-This design note documents the platform abstraction layer (or PAL) for Xlang.
+This document describes the platform abstraction layer (or PAL) for Xlang.

 Overview
 --------